 - Continue making payments on the property

-There is no law that prompts the IRS to pay closer attention to, or audit, those who file bankruptcy.
-Furthermore, it would be impractical for the IRS to target all of the people who file bankruptcy, because there are simply too many (approx. 1.5 million per year).
-The IRS typically focuses on those who do not file their tax forms, do not pay their taxes, or file inaccurate or fraudulent information.
+No law or regulation prompts the IRS to pay closer attention to, or audit, those who file bankruptcy.
+It also would be impractical for the IRS to target everyone who files bankruptcy—there are simply too many (approx. 1.5 million per year).
+The IRS generally focuses on those who do not file their tax forms, do not pay their taxes, or files inaccurate or fraudulent information.

 No. There are certain types of debts that the courts will not excuse.
 "Priority debts" are a type of debt that the court considers too important for a bankruptcy discharge.
 Child support is a priority debt.
-Therefore, your ex-spouse will still be responsible for child support even after Chapter 7 bankruptcy.
+So, your ex-spouse will still be responsible for child support even after they file a Chapter 7 bankruptcy.

 My spouse was married before, and they accrued a lot of debt and filed bankruptcy.
 This was over eight years ago, but the bankruptcy still appears on credit reports.
 We've also taken care of a lot of old debt, but it still shows up on our credit report as unpaid.
 How can we fix it?

-In your letter, ask the bureau to reinvestigate all of the inaccurate information.
+A communication to the bureau should request a reinvestigation of all the inaccurate information.
 If the bureau insists that the information is accurate, you can directly contact the creditors and have them verify that the debts have been satisfied in writing.
-Then, send that writing to the bureau as proof, and ask them to update the information.
+Then, you can send that writing to the bureau as proof and ask them to update the information.
 You can also call the customer service line of the credit bureau.

-Having bad credit can hinder you from being approved for loans and mortgages.
-Once you have cleared up and updated your credit history, you should have better luck securing a loan or a mortgage.
-You can still expect to pay higher interest rates, pay a higher down payment, or even need a co-signer, though.
-Because of your credit history complications, it would be wise to use a mortgage broker when you decide to buy a house.
+Having bad credit can prevent you from being approved for loans and mortgages.
+Clearing up and updating your credit history should assist in securing a loan or a mortgage, or a secured credit card.
+But you can still expect to pay higher interest rates, pay a higher down payment, or even need a co-signer.
+Because of credit history complications, it might be a good idea to use a mortgage broker if you decide to buy a house.

-Bankruptcy is almost always stressful for those who go through it, but it also can lead to financial security.
-In any event, you want to make sure you get the most favorable outcome for you and your family, which may benefit from a legal consultation.
-If you need help understanding the bankruptcy basics of Chapter 7 or need help planning your future after a filing, consider speaking with a local bankruptcy lawyer.
+Bankruptcy is almost always stressful for those who go through it.
+But life after bankruptcy is often less stressful, with improved financial security.
+In any event, you want to make sure you get the most favorable outcome for you and your family.
+You may benefit from a legal consultation.
+If you need help understanding the bankruptcy basics of Chapter 7 and Chapter 13 or need help planning your future after a filing, consider speaking with a local bankruptcy lawyer.